mattheworiordan/capybara-screenshot/README.md

 Better looking HTML screenshots
 -------------------------------

 By the default, HTML screenshots will not look very good when opened in a browser.
-This happens because the browser can't correctly resolve relative paths like `<link href="/assets/...." />`, which stops CSS, images, etc... from beind loaded.
+This happens because the browser can't correctly resolve relative paths like `<link href="/assets/...." />`, which stops CSS, images, etc... from being loaded.
 To get a nicer looking page, configure Capybara with:

 ```ruby
 Capybara.asset_host = 'http://localhost:3000'